chiqui3d/ub-server/README.md

 # Undefined Behavior Server 👀

-**Undefined Behavior** is a HTTP 1.1 server made with **Epoll** and for the practice of programming in C. Actually it works quite well, I have tested it with a HTML template.
+**Undefined Behavior Server** is a HTTP 1.1 server made with **Epoll** and for the practice of programming in C. Actually it works quite well, I have tested it with a HTML template.
 According to **Valgrind** I don't have any memory leak `valgrind --leak-check=full bin/ubserver -a 127.0.0.1 -l`)

 Currently, it is being developed with **Epoll** to accept client connections via event notifications, in which the file descriptors of each client/connection are included for later use.
 All this can be seen in https://github.com/chiqui3d/ud-server/blob/main/src/accept_client_epoll.c